Master of Science in Health Care Management

 A: Applications are accepted on an ongoing basis and you may apply online here or can submit a printed application.
 Along with the application, the following should be submitted:

-- A personal statement relating your desire to enter the MSHM program to your career goals;
+- A personal statement/essay relating your desire to enter the MSHM program to your career goals; (click here for guidelines that all candidates MUST adhere to).

 - A current copy of your resume or curriculum vitae;